Devolution

 Sport, arts and tourism | Foreign affairs and international relations |

-Some elements of social security | Macroeconomic and fiscal policy |
+Parts of social security | Macroeconomic and fiscal policy |

-Some forms of taxation | Pensions, and elements of social security |
+Some forms of taxation | Pensions, and parts of social security |

 Many aspects of transport | Trade, including international trade |